CodemasonHQ/docker-php/README.md

 Lightweight Docker image for PHP and Nginx based on [Alpine](http://alpinelinux.org/).
 Total image size is a tiny `~90mb`!

 > This image was primarily designed for the [Mason CLI](https://github.com/codemasonhq/mason-cli) and easy deployment to [Codemason](http://mason.ci).

-This image is designed to be built upon and extended.
-It works great for development and production.
+It is designed to be built upon and extended.
+It works great in development and production.

 When in development your source will be mounted as a volume.
 Then, when you're ready to build your image, your app source will be baked into the image so it's completely portable.